 Recognizing burnout in ourselves can sometimes be very difficult

 Because we can easily dissociate or numb out from ourselves and not realize how exhausted we actually are.
-It’s like the frog in the water that starts to boil, the temperature gradually rises and the frog doesn’t realize it before it is too late.
+It’s like the frog in the water that starts to boil; the temperature gradually rises, and the frog doesn’t realize it before it is too late.
 This is why it’s important to take periods of rest so you can slow down and check in with your own capacity.
 Recognizing your own level of capacity and advocating for yourself around your capacity is the key to preventing burnout.

 Here are some burnout warning signs to look out for: